 In response to this question, you must not recite a definition you memorized from a book.
 You must explain it via an illustration and give the below-mentioned answer.

 The database is similar to a crayon box that comprises various colors.
 If the computers require any color it goes to the box and extracts the desired color.
-For example, the computer needs a yellow color, it will go into the databases (crayon box) and take out the yellow crayon.
+For example, if the computer needs a yellow color, it will go into the databases (crayon box) and take out the yellow crayon.

 How do we ascertain that the cards deck is shuffled well?